 \section{Introduction}

 In \gls{drl}, ample methods exist to successfully handle large state spaces, but methods to handle \gls{LDAS} remain scarce \citep{dulac2019}.
-Still, \gls{LDAS} often arise when applying \gls{drl} to real-world applications, e.g., for recommender systems \citep{afsar2022}, portfolio optimization \citep{pigorsch2021}, or inventory replenishment problems \citep{boute2022}.
-The decision space for such problems is often discrete and suffers from a curse of dimensionality, e.g., managing the inventory replenishment for a group of \(N\) products with each having \(G\) different order levels yields an action space of size \(G^N\).
-Off-the-shelf \gls{drl} algorithms -- e.g., \gls{DQN} \citep{MnihEtAl2013}, \gls{DPG} \citep{silver2014}, or \gls{PPO} \citep{SchulmanEtAl2017} -- fail to handle such \gls{LDAS}, as they require in- or output nodes for each discrete action, which renders learning accurate \(Q\)-values (in \gls{DQN}) or action probabilities computationally intractable.
+Off-the-shelf \gls{drl} algorithms -- e.g., \gls{DQN} \citep{MnihEtAl2013}, \gls{DPG} \citep{silver2014}, or \gls{PPO} \citep{SchulmanEtAl2017} -- fail to handle such \gls{LDAS}, as they require in- or output nodes for each discrete action, which renders learning accurate \(Q\)-values or action probabilities computationally intractable.
 Recent methods extending off-the-shelf algorithms focus on applications with unstructured \gls{LDAS}, found in, e.g., recommender systems or autonomous tool selection \citep[cf.][]{dulac2015,chandak2019,jain2020}.
 Herein, the agent's action space encodes an irregular set of features.
-To handle \gls{LDAS}, current \gls{drl} research suggests to learn a continuous policy and mapping its outputs to discrete actions \citep{dulac2015,chandak2019}.
-Although handling fairly large action spaces up to a few million actions.
+To handle \gls{LDAS}, current \gls{drl} research suggests to learn a continuous policy and utilize an output mapping to each discrete action \citep{dulac2015,chandak2019}, which allows solving problems with moderately large action spaces up to a few million actions.
 However, many real-world problems have (combinatorial) action spaces exhibiting billions of actions even for small problem instances.
 Examples are the management of order levels for items in a large warehouse \citep{boute2022} and the synthesis of new chemical structures for drug design \citep{gottipati2020}.
 Current state-of-the-art techniques for \gls{LDAS} cannot scale to such very large \gls{LDAS} as they define an explicit mapping for each discrete action.

 Yet, many problems with combinatorial action spaces exhibit structure, e.g., equally spaced discrete resource units in inventory replenishment \citep{boute2022}, distance units in path planning for autonomous vehicles \citep{xie2023}, the movement of robot joints in a discretized action space \citep{neunert2020}, and traffic signal control ordered by the sequence of lanes \citep{li2021deep}.
 With this work, we show how to exploit such structure, eliminating the need to enumerate all actions, hence allowing to scale to much larger action spaces.
 Specifically, we propose a novel algorithmic pipeline that focuses on \gls{SLDAS} and exploits their structure by embedding continuous-to-discrete action mappings via dynamic neighborhood construction into an actor-critic algorithm.
 This pipeline overcomes the scalability limitations of the state of the art on \gls{SLDAS} by bypassing explicit action space enumeration, scaling up to action spaces of size \(10^{73}\), while showing comparable or even improved algorithmic performance.